joshfinley/joshfinley.github.io/content/posts/2022-05-13-game-hacking-writing-a-radar.md

 ### Why Golang

-My favorite language for any sort of systems programming is Go.
+My favorite language for most sorts of systems programming is Go.
 It's as expressive as Python but with strong typing and none of the object-oriented nastiness.
 Go is decently mature at this point in time as well, and in my opinion is a great language for both serious code bases and hobby projects alike.

 ### Reading Game Memory - Wrapping up the Windows API